Every Child Can and the 2027 Social Media Ban announced

 Yesterday, the government set out further steps to make sure children in every part of the country get greater access to enrichment opportunities in sport, creative activities, nature and the arts both in and out of school.

 For too long enrichment activities have been narrowing, with access dependent on ability to pay.
 Every child deserves to live a rich cultural life, with opportunities to explore and discover their potential both within and beyond the curriculum.
-The announcement today of the 'Every Child Can' programme is a boost for children and young people, making a strong statement of entitlement to cultural enrichment for all.
-We all have a responsibility to support our children to be part of a vibrant cultural life, to feed their imaginations and allow them to connect with others through real world, hands on experiences.'
+The 'Every Child Can' programme announcement is a boost for children and young people, making a strong statement of entitlement to cultural enrichment for all.
+We all have a responsibility to support our children to be part of a vibrant cultural life, to feed their imaginations and allow them to connect with others through real-world, hands-on experiences.'